6 Best Web Hosting Services of 2021 (Ranks & Reviews)

 HostGator offers cheap, unmetered shared web hosting plans.
 HostGator is a great option if you’re looking for an affordable web hosting option without all of the bells and whistles (they don’t offer SSD servers).
 HostGator also offers VPS and Dedicated plans which means you can easily upgrade to a more powerful hosting plan if needed.

 Web hosting is a service that is provided by a web hosting company.
-Web hosting companies provide a home for your website by storing it on their servers and allowing it to be viewed by the public.
-Web hosting comes in four different forms: shared hosting, VPS hosting, dedicated hosting, and cloud hosting.
+These companies provide a home for your website by storing it on their servers and allowing it to be accessed by the public.
+Web hosting comes in many different forms, with the most common being shared hosting, VPS hosting, dedicated hosting, and cloud hosting.

 Shared hosting means your website is on a server shared with other websites.
 Think of shared hosting like an apartment.
 There are multiple tenants in the same environment all using the same resources.
 Shared hosting is recommended if you’re creating a blog for the first time.